ebeneditos/Hack-Health-App/index.md

 ## Media

 The competition was also covered by media.
-The following article was written a local newspaper:
+The following article was written by a local newspaper:

 &nbsp;&nbsp;&nbsp;&nbsp;***Hack&Health rewards ideas that improve the quality of life***